MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 This walkthrough demonstrates the following tasks:

-- Setting up MAIN location for inventory picks.
+- Setting up SILVER location for inventory picks.
 - Creating a sales order for customer 10000 for 30 loudspeakers.
 - Releasing the sales order for warehouse handling.
 - Creating an inventory pick based on a released source document.